-The Code of Business Ethics & Conduct is not intended to interfere with, restrain or prevent employee communications regarding an employee's own wages, hours or other terms and conditions of employment; nor are employees ever prevented from exercising their rights to report unlawful conduct to the appropriate governmental authority.
+The Code of Business Ethics & Conduct is not intended to interfere with, restrain or prevent employee communications regarding an employee's own wages, hours or other terms and conditions of employment.
+The Code of Business Ethics & Conduct also does not prevent employees from exercising their rights to report unlawful conduct to the appropriate governmental authority or to make disclosures to or participate in any investigation or proceeding conducted by a governmental authority.